Our North Carolina estate and elder attorneys are committed to honoring the life, work and charity of every individual.

 Both will help you maintain control over your health and your finances.

-A medical directive will allow you to communicate your health care decisions in advance.
-This document will provide clear instructions to decision makers about what health care you do and do not want.
-If you’re not able to communicate, this directive will be your voice.
+Medical directives including an Advance Directive and Health Care Power of Attorney allow you to authorize decision-making and communicate your health care decisions in advance.
+These documents can provide clear instructions about what health care you do and do not want.
+If you’re not able to communicate, these documents give you a voice.

-Long-term care planning is another activity that will help you maintain control over your health and finances.
-Long-term care is a reality for most Americans, and adequate planning will help you head off problems long before they arise.
+Long-term care planning is another critical method to help you maintain control over your health and finances.
+The need for long-term care is an expensive reality for most Americans, and adequate planning will help you head off problems long before they arise.
 No matter your age or your situation, now is the time to think about the future.

 Understanding the Costs of Long-Term Care